 Bill is survived by his wife, Joanne; his sister, Mary Faith Henderson of Galveston, Texas; his children, Charlie (Dorothy) Chastain of Farmington, Jane (Jared) Troutner of Houston, Texas, John Chastain and fiancé Pam Hull of Appleton, Wisconsin, Katie (Rod) Rhodes of Farmington, Carrie (Mark) Riedi of Green Bay, Wisconsin, Chelsea (Matt) Watkins of Farmington, and “extra daughter” Katie (Pat) Williams of Imperial.
 Bill’s grandchildren include Charles William Chastain V, Derrek Chastain, Colton Chastain, Matt (Maggie) Rhodes, Ashley Rhodes (fiancé Krishna), Alex Rhodes (fiancé Lauren), Parker Troutner, Sarah (Dustin) Perry, Curtis Chastain (fiancé Kate), Christopher (Abbie) Chastain, John (Kaitlynn) Northcutt, Faith Birdsong, Quinn Watkins and six great grandchildren, John, Henry and Kadin Northcutt, Ryleigh and Blakely Perry, and Henry Rhodes.
 A seventh great granddaughter is due in January.
 Bill is also survived by his nieces, nephew and Joanne’s children, Michael (Amber) Burt, Cheri (Mark) Smith, Mark (Karen) Burt, Brad Burt and their families.

-Services will be September 13, 2023, in Appleton, Wisconsin, under the direction of Wichmann Funeral Home.
-Bill’s children will host a Celebration of Life in Farmington at a later date.
+A Celebration of Life will be held 1-4 p.m.
+Saturday October 28, 2023, at St. Francois County Country Club, 4901 Hillsboro Road in Farmington.
+Funeral services were held September 13, 2023, in Appleton, Wisconsin, under the direction of Wichmann Funeral Home.
 In lieu of flowers, memorial contributions, if desired, may be made to the Parkland Health Center Foundation at https://www.parklandhealthcenter.org/foundation or charity of your choice.